With more than 200 million daily users, Discord is one of the most popular team chat apps on the market.

-But, like any popular communication app, it has its fair share of problems.
+What’s more, like any other popular communication app, Discord has its fair share of problems.

-The app has recently come under scrutiny due to controversies such as safety problems, confidential document leaks, and data collection practices.
+The app has recently come under scrutiny due to controversies such as safety problems, confidential data leaks, and data collection practices.

 As a result, many users have gone searching for reliable Discord alternatives.

-If you’re in the same boat, we’ll complete this journey together.
+If you’re in the same boat, you’ve come to the right place.

-I’ve personally tried multiple alternatives to Discord and compiled my insights into a list of the 18 best Discord alternatives for 2025.
+I’ve personally tried multiple apps like Discord and compiled my insights into a list of the 16 best Discord alternatives for 2026.

-I also share my tips to help you find a Discord replacement that meets your needs.
+I also share my tips to help you find professional communication software that meets your needs.

 Let’s dive in!